 Back at the van, Steve washed up while I tried to capture the sunset (I may be obsessed).

 I highly recommend staying at the Observatory, if you have a van or at the nearby Lava Lakes Campground, if you have a tent.
-Then wake up at 5:00 to watch the sunrise.
+There are multiple hiking and camping options at McKenzie Pass.
+Just promise to wake up at 5:00am to watch the sunrise.
 After Steve left to hike, I had the whole place to myself.
 So beautiful!

 The Observatory was built from and atop the lava fields starting in 1933 and named after its originator, Dee Wright.
 There’s a medallion at the top pointing to the different mountains.
 I wasn’t quite tall enough (or coordinated enough) to get its picture. 🤣